Can't Stop the Music: Plot

-The next day, Sam encounters Ron, who apologizes, proffers the excuse that he is a Gemini and follows her home.
-After Sam unintentionally causes Ron to spill leftover lasagna on himself, she and Jack help him remove his trousers; after Jack departs, Sam and Ron spend the night together.
+Ron apologizes to Sam the next day, attributing it to being a Gemini.
+They spend the night together.
 Newly interested in helping, Ron offers his Wall Street office to hold auditions.
 There, Glenn M. Hughes (the leatherman) performs "Danny Boy" atop a piano; he and Alex Briley (the G.I.), a stagehand at a theater where Sam's friend Alicia Edwards works, join the group, now a sextet.
-They get their name from an offhand remark by Ron's socialite mother Norma.
 Ron's boss, Richard Montgomery, overwhelmed by the carnival atmosphere, insists that the firm not represent the group, and Ron quits.

-Ron suggests a new location for rehearsal space at the YMCA (the ensuing production number features its athletic denizens in various states of undress).
-That evening, the group cuts a demo ("Liberation") for Marrakech, but Steve sees limited appeal and Sam refuses his paltry contract.
+Ron suggests a new location for rehearsal space at the YMCA and the group cuts a demo ("Liberation") for Marrakech.
+Steve sees limited appeal and Sam refuses his paltry contract.
 Reluctant to use her own savings, they decide to self-finance by throwing a pay-party.

 To bankroll the party, Sam acquiesces to Channing's plea to return for a TV advertising campaign for milk, provided the Village People are featured.
-The lavish number "Milkshake" begins as Sam pours milk for six little boys in the archetypal costumes with the promise that they will grow up to be the Village People.
-The advertisers reject the concept and refuse to broadcast the spot.
+The lavish number "Milkshake" begins as Sam pours milk for six little boys in the archetypal costumes with the promise they'll grow up to be the Village People.
+The advertisers reject the spot.
 Norma then invites the group to debut at her charity fundraiser in San Francisco.
-Sam lures Steve by promising a romantic weekend, but the inference that she would proceed with the seduction takes Ron aback, and Sam ends their romantic relationship.
-On his private jet, Steve prepares for a tryst, but rather Jack and his former chorus girl mother Helen arrive to negotiate a contract.
-Initially reluctant, Helen charms Steve with her kreplach, and eventually they are negotiating the T-shirt merchandising for the Japanese market.
+When Sam lures Steve by falsely promising him a romantic weekend, Ron objects and Sam ends their romantic relationship.
+Jack and his former chorus girl mother Helen negotiate with Steve, who is charmed by her kreplach, and they discuss T-shirt merchandising for the Japanese market.

-In San Francisco, in the dressing room before the show, Ron, relieved that Sam did not travel or have sexual intercourse with Steve, proposes to her.
+In their San Francisco dressing room before the show, Ron proposes to Sam.
 Montgomery appears, seeking to rehire Ron as a junior partner representing the group.
 Following a set by The Ritchie Family ("Give Me a Break"), the Village People triumphantly debut before a cheering crowd ("Can't Stop the Music").